Avalanche Press Homepage Avalanche Press Online Store

 "Shoot straight, you bastards."
 Harry Harbord Morant.
 Hero or scapegoat?

 When Britain declared war against Germany in August 1914, Australia answered the call with enthusiasm.
 Since the militia could not be sent to war, a new all-volunteer Australian Imperial Force, or AIF, was established.
 Almost 9,000 men would be killed in action at Gallipoli, still seen by many Australians as the crucible that fired a separate Australian national identity.
-Rebuilt from this disaster, the AIF went on to field five infantry divisions on the Western Front and a number of cavalry brigades (styled "light horse" in Australian parlance) in Palestine plus a camel brigade.
+Rebuilt from this disaster, the AIF went on to field five infantry divisions on the Western Front and a number of cavalry brigades (styled “light horse”in Australian parlance) in Palestine plus a camel brigade.
 Over 60,000 Australians were killed in action, out of 330,000 who served overseas.

 Australia's Diggers

 Sixth Australian Division was formed in October 1939, and 7th Australian Division in April 1940.
 Both shipped out for Palestine later that year, together with I Australian Corps headquarters.
 One brigade from 6th Division was diverted to Britain to help defend against a potential Nazi invasion, and would later return to the Middle East.
 Eighth Australian Division formed in the summer of 1940, but did not join the others in the Middle East, eventually going northwards to form part of the garrison of Malaya.
 Ninth Australian Division formed in October 1940 from the brigade sent to England, one taken from 8th Division plus a newly-formed brigade.
+A planned 10th Division had to be broken up before it completed forming, to make up losses in the other units.

 A 1940 recruiting poster.
 After a slow start, over 48,000 recruits signed up in June 1940.